+- Stage 1:- Captivate

+- Stage 2:- Cruise

-- Stage 3:- Clarify - Stage 4:- Classify
+- Stage 3:- Clarify

+- Stage 4:- Classify

-• Stage 5:- Critique
+- Stage 5:- Critique

-Stage с' Activities Principle of the theories of Classroom Management 1 Captivate The teacher assesses the prior knowledge of the learners by placing them in small groups and giving them activities by remaining in being in their respectful groups and abiding by the rules laid down by them.
-Arouse curiosity Opportunity for interaction Creating a positive learning environment.
+Stage 'C' Activities Principle of the theories of Classroom Management 1 Captivate The teacher assesses the prior knowledge of the learners by placing them in small groups and giving them activities by remaining in being in their respectful groups and abiding by the rules laid down by them.
+A A A Arouse curiosity Opportunity for interaction Creating a positive learning environment.
 2 Cruise The learner is provided with a common base of activities within which current concepts, processes and skills are identified and conceptual change is facilitated.
 Opportunity is given to generate new ideas by discussing in their groups, explore questions and possibilities, design and conduct a preliminary investigation.
-Arouse curiosity in the class Make smooth transitions between the tasks Maintain a flow in the teaching-learning process Focus on satisfaction of the needs Give assignments and feedback Maintain group alertness Make the students responsible for their own learning 3 Clarify This phase focuses students attention on a particular aspect of their initial two phases, that is captivating and cruising experiences.
-It provides opportunities to demonstrate their conceptual understanding, process skills or behaviors &gt; Give immediate feedback. &gt; Creating a positive learning environment &gt; Make the classroom rules together with the students. &gt; Make smooth transitions between the tasks &gt; Maintain group alertness &gt; Opportunity for interaction &gt; Make the students responsible for their own learning 4 Classify This phase challenges and extend students understanding of the concept and their skills by making them apply their understanding of the concept.
+AA A AAAA Arouse curiosity in the class Make smooth transitions between the tasks Maintain a flow in the teaching-learning process Focus on satisfaction of the needs Give assignments and feedback Maintain group alertness Make the students responsible for their own learning 3 Clarify This phase focuses students attention on a particular aspect of their initial two phases, that is captivating and cruising experiences.
+It provides opportunities to demonstrate their conceptual understanding, process skills or behaviors A Give immediate feedback.
+Creating a positive learning environment Make the classroom rules together with the students.
+Make smooth transitions between the tasks Maintain group alertness Opportunity for interaction Make the students responsible for their own learning 4 Classify This phase challenges and extend students understanding of the concept and their skills by making them apply their understanding of the concept.
 They learn to accept appreciation as well as positive criticism from various members of the other groups.
-Give immediate feedback.
+A Give immediate feedback.
 Creating a positive learning environment Make smooth transitions between the tasks Maintain group alertness Opportunity for interaction Make the students responsible for their own learning 5 Critique In this phase the teacher assesses the progress made by the students.
-Give immediate feedback.
+A A A A A Give immediate feedback.
 Creating a positive learning environment Make smooth transitions between the tasks Maintain a flow in the teaching-learning process Focus on satisfaction of the needs